When it comes to your eCommerce business, your homepage can make or break your conversion rate.

-There is only one absolute rule in conversion optimization: The faster your site, the better it will convert.
-Mobile sites are slower than desktop sites for a variety of reasons (primarily, bandwidth and hardware), so it’s crucial that you optimize your eCommerce site and homepage for mobile display.
+A mobile site’s load time is typically slower than a desktop site for a variety of reasons (primarily, bandwidth and hardware), so it’s crucial that you optimize your eCommerce site and homepage for mobile display.

 You may have achieved a good score in the past, but this algorithm is updated about every year or so — making it harder to score above 60.
-Because improving site speed (especially on mobile) is hard, my recommendation is to stop every single other effort on your site and focus exclusively on site speed to try and achieve a score above 60.
+Because improving site speed (especially on mobile) is hard, my recommendation is to stop every single other CRO effort on your site and focus exclusively on site speed to try and achieve a score above 60.